zzzprojects/learn-orm/tutorials/ssis/flat-file-destination.md

 ## Add and Configure a Flat File Destination

-To add all the information about the failed rows to a text file for later processing and to save the failed rows, we will add and configure a Flat File connection manager for the text file that contains the error data and a Flat File destination.
+To add all the information about the failed rows to a text file for later processing and save the failed rows, we will add and configure a Flat File connection manager for the text file containing the error data and a Flat File destination.

 Open the **Data Flow** tab, expand **Other Destinations** in the **SSIS Toolbox**.